 DAY 28: CHAU DOC (AN GIANG) – HA TIEN – RACH GIA (176km)

 Spending 1 hour after breakfast for a walk in Chau Doc Market is one of the best experience you might have in here.
-Chau Doc’s specialty is different kinds of fish processed by untold marinating methods for long preservation/storage.
-You can see and try them all at Chau Doc Market.
-There are also some finger food or snack you can buy and have later at any break-time on the road.
+Chau Doc’s specialty is fishes processed by untold marinating methods for long preservation/storage.
+You can try and have them all at Chau Doc Market.
+There are also some finger food or snack you can buy for some break-time on the road.

 If you have more time in Chau Doc – An Giang, you can consider some of the below activities which is the signature of Chau Doc – An Giang: